kthanasioimpacta/tua-mesa-back/README.md

 |Password| password|
 |Host| localhost|

-- Set your SENSETIVE configurations in the file ./instance/config.py
+- Set your sensitive configurations in the file ./instance/config.py

 For the configuration above, the variable [SQLALCHEMY_DATABASE_URI] in the file [./instance/config.py] must be: